ClickCease

 Fast Pace Health (Healthcare Workers)

-Please Note – Defendant denies all of the allegations and is actively defending the lawsuit.
+Please Note – Defendant denies all of the allegations in the Complaint

 Brown, LLC has an active lawsuit regarding alleged wage and hour violations committed by Defendant Fast Pace Medical Clinic PLLC d/b/a Fast Pace Health, the Defendant in the lawsuit.
 An active lawsuit does not mean the Defendant has done anything wrong or should be presumed to have done anything wrong.
 There have been no findings or admissions of liability in the lawsuit to date.